Start Here: Is It an Emergency?

 Four key points — read before your next appointment

-This article was initially drafted with AI assistance, refined by our editorial team, and finalized following professional review by Distinct Healthcare physicians.
+This article was initially drafted with AI assistance, refined by our editorial team, and finalised following professional review by Distinct Healthcare physicians.

 This is original content by Distinct Healthcare, provided for informational purposes only and not intended as medical advice.
 For personalised guidance, please consult a qualified physician.